Smoke Alarms — Five Dock, NSW 2046

 ### Hard-wired alarms after renovation

 Extension in Five Dock needed alarms tied to the new circuits.
 We hard-wired 240 V photoelectric alarms in bedrooms and hallway, interconnected them and issued the CCEW.
+Most of the housing on this side of Five Dock is Federation cottages, so we planned cable routes and fixing points around that before touching a tool.
+The property sits a short drive from Great North Rd shops, in a pocket of Inner West we're working in most weeks.

 Outcome: Compliant coverage across old and new sections, CCEW issued..
 Approx. 140 minutes on site.